-Diborane is a colourless, unstable gas with what is described as a sickly-sweet, nauseating odour, reportedly detectable by smell at around 2.5 ppm.
+Diborane is a colourless, unstable gas with what is described as a sickly-sweet, nauseating odour.
+It is reportedly detectable by smell at around 2.5 ppm.

 Diborane is a strong reducing agent and will react explosively with most oxidising agents, including halogenated hydrocarbons.